Certified Testing Services

 In commercial buildings, the term "Sick Building Syndrome" (SBS) is used to describe situations where building occupants experience acute health and discomfort effects that are linked to time spent in buildings.
 These complaints may be localized in rooms or zones.

-The World Health Organization reports that over 30 percent of new and remodeled buildings worldwide may be subjected to excessive Indoor Air Quality (IAQ) problems.
+The World Health Organization reports that over 30 percent of new and remodeled buildings worldwide may be subject to excessive Indoor Air Quality (IAQ) problems.

 RADON is a Radioactive Gas that causes Cancer!